FTC7393/evlib_book/src/intro/setup.md

 *This step can sometimes be ignored, since you'll already have Java if another app you have uses it.*

 To start, you must first have Java installed.
 Java 8 or 11 should work, and if you can get Java 16, even better.
-For Windows or MacOS computers, go to [the Oracle site](https://www.oracle.com/java/technologies/downloads/) and follow the installation instructions for your OS.
-For other \*nix operating systems, follow the distribution-dependent instructions for installing java.
+Windows or MacOS users should go to [the Oracle site](https://www.oracle.com/java/technologies/downloads/) and follow the installation instructions for your OS. \*nix users should follow the distribution-dependent instructions for installing java.

 ### Android Studio